-(b) Acid pickling or cathodic treatment methods are not used on steel having a tensile strength greater then 800 MPA.
+(b) Acid pickling or cathodic treatment methods should not be used on steel having a tensile strength greater then 800 MPA.
 This precaution is necessary to prevent hydrogen absorption and subsequent embrittlement that may result in fracture due to hydrogen cracking.